advance-minimax-m3-cursor-rules

 Example Patterns

-If you want concrete M2.7-native patterns instead of only rules, start here:
+Want concrete M3-native patterns instead of only rules?
+Start here:

 AGENTS.md For Other IDEs and CLIs